abbbi/virtnbdbackup/README.md

  'virtualSize': 32212254720}
 [..]
 ```
-The output includes informations about the thick and thin provisioned disk
+The output includes information about the thick and thin provisioned disk
 space that is required for recovery, date of the backup and checkpoint chain.

 ## Complete restore

-To restore all disks within the backupset into an usable qcow image use
+To restore all disks within the backupset into a usable qcow image use
 command:

 ```